Sengathir24/Blockchain_DCA-Dynamic-consensus-/README.md

 ---

-## 🧭 Future Enhancements
+## Future Enhancements

 Planned upgrades include:

-* 🧩 Addition of **Reinforcement Learning-based adaptive consensus**
+* Addition of **Reinforcement Learning-based adaptive consensus**
-* 🔍 Visual dashboards for node health & consensus transitions
+* Visual dashboards for node health & consensus transitions
-* 🧑‍🤝‍🧑 Advanced governance model (reputation-weighted voting)
+* Advanced governance model (reputation-weighted voting)
-* 🧠 Integration with **Federated ML** for decentralized training
+* Integration with **Federated ML** for decentralized training
-* 🧪 Automated test coverage for API and consensus mechanisms
+* Automated test coverage for API and consensus mechanisms

 ---

-## 📜 License & Attribution
+## License & Attribution

 This project is open-source and provided **for educational and demonstration purposes only**.
 You are free to modify and distribute the simulator with proper attribution.

 ---

 **Happy experimenting!**
 Launch the simulator and explore how machine learning can drive consensus evolution in blockchain systems.

 ---

+Would you like me to add **section dividers** or **center-aligned headers** (for example, “Architecture Diagram” and “Screenshots”) to make it more visually refined for GitHub presentation?